 The wireless tiltmeter and laser-tilt sensors provide tilt and distance measurement readings directly to the gateway for automated movement detection and reporting.
-Tiltmeters provide bi-axial tilt readings (tilt in two directions) to a high accuracy, providing precise movement detection for structure health determination and excavation and shoring stability.
+Tiltmeters provide tri-axial readings (tilt in three directions) to a high accuracy, providing precise movement detection for structure health determination and excavation and shoring stability.

 The laser-tiltmeter is a 2-in-1 laser distance meter and tiltmeter.
 The laser measures the relative distance between a pair of reference points.
 While the tiltmeter provides measurements of changes from the vertical level, either on the ground or relative to structures.
 It is used to monitoring inclinations, movements, and differential settlement required commonly for excavation stability analysis, tunnel convergence, and building displacement monitoring.

 Trimble's line of geotechnical data loggers turns any geotechnical sensor into a wireless device.
 Transform manual and sporadic data collection to regular and automated intervals for a cost-effective way to capture monitoring data.
 Trimble's line of data loggers includes digital, analog, and vibrating wire systems to support any type of geotechnical sensor you have on site.

 - Low-power, long battery life, up to 10 years

 - A high sampling rate of up to 30 seconds